learnbyexample/cli-computing/README.md

 For web version of the book, visit https://learnbyexample.github.io/cli-computing/

 * Links to pdf/epub versions of the book will be added once they are done
-* See https://learnbyexample.github.io/books/ for list of other books
+* See https://learnbyexample.github.io/books/ for a list of my other books

 <br>